christianThardy/christianThardy.github.io/llms-mental-health.md

 <img src="https://github.com/christianThardy/Logistic-Regression/assets/29679899/3067b800-2eba-4a89-86db-7d83343ae217">
 </p>

 Similar patterns follow for the `is_fine` label.
 Where we can see a hump beginning to form around 0.7, indicating a slight decrease in text that would be labeled `is_fine`, but still stay on the positive side of the y-axis.
-The “is_fine” group’s sentiment is fairly positive and doesn’t collapse into negativity.
+The `is_fine` group’s sentiment is fairly positive and doesn’t collapse into negativity.
 This could reflect users who vent small frustrations but, on the whole, maintain a positive tone.

 <p align="center">
 <img src="https://github.com/christianThardy/Logistic-Regression/assets/29679899/06020dc8-23a1-4e86-aef7-277a324f9c61">